-- The promotion of relationships between Ngāti Hauā and Crown agencies, local authorities, non-governmental organisations and specified entities; - Deeds of recognition obliging the Crown to consult with Ngāti Hauā on specified matters and Ministers to have regard to Ngāti Hauā's views in decision-making. - The protection and enhancement of the conservation values associated with the places and sites owned by the Crown within Ngāti Hauā's area of interest - The vesting of 8 sites in Ngāti Hauā; - · Statutory acknowledgements over 7 areas; and - The implementation of an overlay classification over Te Miro Scenic Reserve;
+- The promotion of relationships between Ngāti Hauā and Crown agencies, local authorities, non-governmental organisations and specified entities; - · Deeds of recognition obliging the Crown to consult with Ngāti Hauā on specified matters and Ministers to have regard to Ngāti Hauā's views in decision-making.

+- The protection and enhancement of the conservation values associated with the places and sites owned by the Crown within Ngāti Hauā's area of interest. - The vesting of 8 sites in Ngāti Hauā; - · Statutory acknowledgements over 7 areas; and - The implementation of an overlay classification over Te Miro Scenic Reserve.
+This overlay seek to acknowledges Ngāti Maru's traditional, cultural, spiritual and historical association with specific sites of significance.